Macintosh 128K: Reception

 Erik Sandberg-Diment of The New York Times in January 1984 stated that Macintosh "presages a revolution in personal computing".
 Although preferring larger screens and calling the lack of color a "mistake", he praised the "refreshingly crisp and clear" display and lack of fan noise.
 While unsure whether it would become "a second standard to Big Blue", Ronald Rosenberg of The Boston Globe wrote in February of "a euphoria that Macintosh will change how America computes.
 Anyone that tries the pint-size machine gets hooked by its features".
 The computer was indeed so compelling to buyers that one dealer in March described it as "the first $2,500 impulse item".

 Gregg Williams of BYTE in February found the hardware and software design (which it predicted would be "imitated but not copied") impressive, but criticized the lack of a standard second disk drive.
 He predicted that the computer would popularize the 3½ in floppy disk drive standard, that the Macintosh would improve Apple's reputation, and that it "will delay IBM's domination of the personal computer market."
 Williams concluded that the Macintosh was "the most important development in computers in the last five years.
 [It] brings us one step closer to the ideal of computer as appliance."
 In the May 1984 issue Williams added, "Initial reaction to the Macintosh has been strongly, but not overpoweringly, favorable.
 A few traditional computer users see the mouse, the windows, and the desktop metaphor as silly, useless frills, and others are outraged at the lack of color graphics, but most users are impressed by the machine and its capabilities.
 Still, some people have expressed concern about the relatively small 128K-byte RAM size, the lack of any computer language sent as part of the basic unit, and the inconvenience of the single disk drive."

 Jerry Pournelle, also of BYTE, added that "The Macintosh is a bargain only if you can get it at the heavily discounted price offered to faculty and students of the favored 24 universities in the Macintosh consortium."
 He noted, however, that the Macintosh attracted people "who previously hated computers...
 There is, apparently, something about mice and pull-down menus and icons that appeal to people previously intimidated by A> and the like".
+"People said it's more of a right-brain machine and all that — I think there is some truth to that", Andrew Fluegelman said in 1985.
+One of the earliest IBM PC owners and founder of Macworld, he said when friends asked what computer to buy, he used to recommend the PC but "now that I have the ability to say, 'Well, you ought to get a Macintosh,' the people who are getting in touch with me are the people I genuinely would say it to.
+The time had to come when there was a Macintosh before they would ask me that question".